okta/terraform-provider-oktapam/README.md

 In order to run the full suite of Acceptance tests, run `make testacc`.

 *Note:* Acceptance tests create real resources, and often cost money to run.
-If you wish to test against a dev/test server, ensure that you have the `OKTAASA_API_HOST` variable set.
+If you wish to test against a dev/test server, ensure that you have the `OKTAPAM_API_HOST` variable set.

 ```sh
 $ make testacc